dandowd/vehicle-routing-problem/README.md

 # A few comments
 - There is a lot of dead code that I didn't prune.
 I left it for visibility, so I can demonstrate my process as I worked through the problem.
 - This is only my second project in go.
+So my understanding of the language was constantly evolving throughout this project.
+Leading to some inconsistencies.